Asheville-For-All/asheville-for-all/osa.md

 For every single downtown Asheville worker that has to find housing in Weaverville or Candler, we would need to plant *hundreds* of trees to offset the carbon emissions from their daily commutes.
 That's why being able to build more housing in places where there are already jobs, infrastructure, and amenities is what battling climate change is all about.

-This is exactly what the Open Spaces Amendment is designed to incentivize.
+This is exactly what the Open Space Amendment is designed to incentivize.

 ### Are There Drawbacks?